Tim Flakoll: Cass County Commissioner in North Dakota

-Flakoll is a native of Forbes, ND and has lived in Fargo, ND in Cass County all of his adult life.
+Flakoll is a native of Forbes, North Dakota, and has lived in Fargo, North Dakota, in Cass County all of his adult life.

 Flakoll was elected to a four-year term on the Cass County Commission with 98.48% of the vote (70,528 votes) on November 5, 2024.
 It was the highest number of total votes received by a County Commission candidate through the first 135 years of North Dakota statehood.
 The Commission contains five Commissioners, and Flakoll Represents District 1.

-He was a member of the North Dakota State Senate from the 44th District of North Fargo, serving from December 1, 1998, through November 30, 2016.
+He was a member of the North Dakota Senate from the 44th District of North Fargo, serving from December 1, 1998, through November 30, 2016.

 North Dakota Senate

 Senator Flakoll served on the Senate Education committee for 18 years including serving as vice-chairman and as chair from 2012 - 2016.
 Flakoll Chaired the Senate Agriculture committee for ten years from 2002 until 2012.
-All bills in North Dakota receive hearings and votes on the floor.
 In the 14 years that Flakoll Chaired the Senate Education or Senate Agriculture committees, those committees never lost a committee recommendation on the Senate floor during a floor vote.

-Flakoll was elected President Pro Tempore of the Senate, serving his term in 2013-2014 (limited by rule to one term).
+Flakoll was elected president pro tempore of the Senate, serving his term in 2013-2014 (limited by rule to one term).
 He was the 65th person to be elected to that position.
-In the absence of the Lt.
-Governor, the President Pro Tempore presides over Senate floor sessions and can sign bills upon passage.

-He is a member of the Republican party.
+He is a member of the Republican Party.